oaroki-git/worst-pixel-sorter/README.md

 # probably the most unoptimized pixel sorter you will ever see
 i only did horizontal sorting because idk

+## Goals
+multiprocessing to hopefully make it faster

 # requirements
  - numpy
  - tqdm